jessicabraz/splunk-portifolio/README.md

 ---

 ## 💡 Key Takeaways
-- Learned how to index and query logs in Splunk.
+- Gained hands-on experience indexing and analyzing CSV log data in Splunk.
-- Understood how Event IDs 4624 (login success) and 4625 (login failed) relate to authentication events.
+- Learned how to filter, visualize, and interpret login activities.
-- Gained hands-on experience creating dashboards for attack detection.
+- Understood how data can simulate security incidents for learning SIEM operations.

 ---